 The Writing Center offers in-class workshops to provide students with the opportunity to explore different facets of the writing process and develop effective strategies to bolster their development as writers.
 Existing workshop topics include:

 - "Rhetorical Terminology and Analysis"

 - "Resume Writing"

-Faculty wishing for additional guidance and/or support in teaching composition may contact the Writing Center Coordinator to discuss whether embedded tutoring is appropriate for their needs.
-Embedded tutors will attend the faculty member’s class on a previously agreed upon schedule to provide writing support and more individualized instruction to students.
+Faculty wishing for additional guidance and/or support in teaching composition may contact the Writing Center Director to discuss whether embedded tutoring is appropriate for their needs.
+Embedded tutors will attend the faculty member’s class on a previously agreed-upon schedule to provide writing support and more individualized instruction to students.
 Embedded tutors will also be available to support students through the Writing Center’s other services.